amirongit/notecode/algebra.md

 - like terms
     - terms with the same variables raised to the same exponents
     - when combining, addition & subtraction operations are only applied on the coefficients
-    - if there isn't any like terms, the given expression can't be simplified by combining terms
+    - if there is not any like terms, the given expression can't be simplified by combining terms

 ### Equations
 #### Equation